 - Sem 2: NURS7036 Childrens Emergency Care - 20 credits (or NURS7030 Advanced History Taking and Assessment, 20 credits - as alternative)

 - Sem 3: NURS7038 Developing Emergency Care (20 credits)

 Assessment is 100% Coursework.

-On successful completion of this course allows you will be awarded the Postgraduate Certificate in Emergency Nursing Practice worth 60 CATS credits at Level 7.
+On successful completion of this course allows you will be awarded the Postgraduate Certificate in Emergency Care worth 60 CATS credits at Level 7.

 Adult Emergency Care (20 credits)

 This level 7 single practice module will provide students with a systems based approach of in-depth knowledge and skills in the assessment of adult patients within the emergency environment.
 Students will be expected to utilise their skills to critically examine key concepts and theories underpinning emergency care.
 This module will enable students to think more creatively in approaches and decisions, when assessing patients within emergency care.
 This will be achieved through reflection and discussion on theirs and others practice.

 This single level 7 practice module will provide students with an in depth knowledge and understanding in relation to providing care to a child in an emergency environment.
 Theoretical sessions combining lectures, seminars and practical sessions will enable development of skills in critical exploration of key theories and themes.
 Consolidation of knowledge will be achieved on the practical environment and with completion of practice competencies.
 Each student will be required to identify a practice supervisor, and will need to complete a minimum of 70 practice hours in a children’s emergency clinical environment with their practice supervisor.